PolymathNetwork/polymesh_docs/Polymesh/docs/governance.md

+## Overview

 Polymesh includes on-chain governance to manage network upgrades, changing parameters of the network (e.g. slashing percentages), permissioning network roles and distributing treasury funds.

 The governance system is designed to allow both community members and technical experts to collaborate on improving Polymesh and managing network changes.

 There are three main groups of actors in Polymesh governance:

 - POLYX token holders

-_ Committees (e.g. Technical Committee, Upgrade Committee)
+- Committees (e.g. Technical Committee, Upgrade Committee)

 - Governance Council

 The governance process begins either via a community submitted proposal, which is then curated by other POLYX token holders, or a committee submitted proposal.
 In both cases the governance council is responsible for accessing the change and determining whether it should be ratified, rejected or temporarily skipped.